davidlj95/ngx/projects/ngx-meta/docs/content/guides/metadata-values-json.md

 ### Global metadata

 Global metadata values are values that will be used by many metadata elements set by [built-in modules](../built-in-modules/index.md). **The type [`GlobalMetadata`](ngx-meta.globalmetadata.md) collects them all**.
 The type specifies their names and which [built-in metadata modules](../built-in-modules/index.md) will use those values.
-Checkout the [type's API reference here](ngx-meta.globalmetadata.md) or in your IDE to learn more.
+Check out the [type's API reference here](ngx-meta.globalmetadata.md) or in your IDE to learn more.

 By convention, those are placed as keys in the JSON object used to set the metadata values (either calling the service or in the route's data)